What Is Quick Ratio?

 |Quick Ratio = ( C ) / ( F )||1.7||1.2||0.9||0.875||0.75|

-The ideal standard quick ratio is 1: 1.
-It means that the company is not in a position to meet its immediate current liabilities; it may lead to technical solvency.
-Hence, steps should be taken to reduce the investment in the inventory and see that the ratio is above the level 1: 1.
+The ideal standard ratio is 1: 1.
+However, the company is not in a position to meet its immediate current liabilities; it may lead to technical solvency.
+Hence, one should take steps to reduce the investment in the inventory and see that the ratio is above level 1: 1.

-XYZ Limited provides you the following information for the year ending 31st March 2015.
+XYZ Ltd. provides you with the following information for the year ending 31st March 2015: –

 - Working Capital = $45,000